sneaky-potato/sneaky-potato.github.io/content/oss/gsoc-02.md

 tags: ["tech"]
 ---

-> we start with some raw code contribution
+> We start with some raw code contribution.

 Disclaimer: the below process is not a roadmap for GSoC.
 It is just a document of my own experience which I want to share with anyone interested.